Tyrben/ao-avalonian-roads/README.md

 ## Contributing

-### Coding
-The gps application inside this project is just one part, but the visible part.
-The choice of C++ was a question of available skills.
-But it can be transposed to any other ecosystem.

-Free to you to participate to this project or to create your own.
-We would be glad to hear about your project in the future.

-### Documentation - Promotion
-This project is born in a small guild between few persons.
-It responds to some needs, but it was tought with a capacity of expansion and genericity.

-Up to you to speak of this project around you, to fix our documentations, or to fork this project.

-### Feedback
-The Github issue system allows you to participate.
-You can write end-user feedbacks, bug reports, expectations...

-Or write in-code reviews, remarks, retake proposals...
+You can contrubute to this project eather by coding, managing the project, writing documentation, promoting it outside or just by using it and making feedbacks.

+Look at the project tab on GitHub, its where the project is managed.
+Also look at the Issues tab, it's where you can report a problem.

 [learn more...](docs/CONTRIBUTING.md)

 ## Evolution
-It is planed to be extended with a GUI.
-Maybe to make the bridge to [Portaler](https://github.com/Portaler-Zone/portaler-core), another ao mature project.
+It is planed to extend it with a GUI.
+Also to make the bridge to [Portaler](https://github.com/Portaler-Zone/portaler-core), another ao mature project.